What are Stem Cells?

 If you remember, we mentioned that our DNA is unique and so are our genes.
 This means that stem cells from the embryo of another person is very likely to fail if used in treatment for another person.
-The cells will die because the body will reject it as a foreign cell.
+The cells will die because the body will reject them as foreign cells.

 Stem cells are obtained in embryos (newly fertilized cells).
 This means that human embryos have to be destroyed to obtain the stem cells for your treatment.
 Many people of religious faith believe that is not acceptable to destroy embryos, under any circumstance — and is seen as murder.

-Discuss with family and friends about Stem Cell technology and how if fits within human life… is it acceptable or not?
+Discuss with family and friends about Stem Cell technology and how it fits within human life… is it acceptable or not?
 Why?